MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

     You may encounter the following scenarios when using the debugger.

     *   The debugger doesn't stop at the breakpoint, and you have debug output.
 To solve the issue, confirm that the file with the breakpoint is the same file that's used by the WebView2 control.
 The debugger doesn't perform source path mapping.

     *   You can't attach to a running process, and you get a timeout error.
 To solve the issue, confirm that the WebView2 control opened the CDP port.
 Ensure your `additionalBrowserArguments` value in the registry is correct, or the options are correct.
-For more information, navigate to [additionalBrowserArguments for dotnet](/dotnet/api/microsoft.web.webview2.core.corewebview2environmentoptions.additionalbrowserarguments) and [additionalBrowserArguments for Win32](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).
+See [additionalBrowserArguments for dotnet](/dotnet/api/microsoft.web.webview2.core.corewebview2environmentoptions.additionalbrowserarguments) and [additionalBrowserArguments for Win32](/microsoft-edge/webview2/reference/win32/webview2-idl#createcorewebview2environmentwithoptions).

 * * *